IgnacioAlbertSmet/Space-Heart-Attack/README.md

 # Space Heart Attack

-Space Heart Attack is a game project which aims to develop a device capable of reading the player’s heart rate wirelessly and in real time, and then use this parameter to somehow play the game.
+Space Heart Attack is part of a class project which aims at using an individual's heart rate in real time to play a game.
+The system consists in a hardware device wirelessly connected to a smartphone running the game app.
+Here we present the main features as well as the first prototype.

-MOVER DONDE PROCEDA: influence on the speed of the player in Space Heart Attack

-ADAPTAR: The project consists in a mobile app and a website that provide a job portal especially targeted for the elderly and/or retired citizens.

 ## Motivations

 ADAPTAR: In the upcoming years, Singapore’s age average is expected to increase faster than that of any other nation.
 The aging population poses a serious sustainability challenge.
 Yet, MUCHA GENTE ESTA RETIRADA Y NO TRABAJA, DE LOS CUALES UN PORCENTAJE IMPORTANTE QUIERE TRABAJAR (53% no quiere, 25% si y ya trabaja, 22% si pero no trabaja), either because they NO TIENEN LAS HERRAMIENTAS PARA CONSEGUIR UN TRABAJO O NO LO QUE SEA.